Jerry-Zhao/HS2021/README.md

-# Codes and genomic data for the HS gene expression project (2021)
+# Code and genomic data for the HS gene expression project (2021)
 1.#
 2.#
 3.#